dpTech-front/linux-homelab/README.md

 # Linux Home Lab Portfolio

-This repository documents my Linux home lab journey, starting with my shell environment.
+Welcome to my Linux home lab repository!
+This repo documents my journey exploring Linux systems, tiling window managers, shell environments, Vim/Neovim configurations, server setups, and embedded robotics projects.

+## Overview

+This repository is structured for clarity and scalability.
+Each main category has its own folder, and every folder contains a README explaining its purpose, usage, and workflow.

-## Contents
+## Current Contents

 ### Shell Environments
-- **shells/zsh** → My Zsh configuration files, including .zshrc, .zprofile, and .zshenv
+- **shells/zsh/** → Zsh shell configuration and aliases (documented separately)

+### Planned Additions
+- Vim/Neovim configurations
+- Tiling window managers (bspwm, Echinus, dwm)
+- Server setup and automation scripts
+- Embedded robotics projects (Arduino, EV3)

 ---

-## Notes
-- Each folder contains configs and a README explaining installation, usage, and workflow.
-- This repo is designed for step-by-step reproducibility and expansion.
+> Each folder is self-contained and documented, making it easy to reproduce setups step by step.